 No church is perfect.
-Each has practices that I like and dislike.
+Each has practices that I like and dislike just like with Satellite Beach Rat Removal.
 I especially like those who practice the open communion meaning all are welcome to participate.
 What I miss is the altar call.
 Granted, when I was a kid listening to all six verses of a hymn waiting for somebody to come forward so we could end felt like forever.

 We’ve gotten contemporary music and denominations to accommodate every taste of styles people are drawn to.
 What’s missing is the invitation to get a relationship with the savior we worship.

 When I was five, my dad asked if I wanted to go down the aisle.
 I didn’t know what that meant at the moment.
 I just remembered the theme song to “Gilligan’s Isle”.
 When we got to the front, the lady next to me was crying.
 I said, “Hey lady, why are you crying?”
 She said they were happy tears.
 I didn’t understand that either.